Bushwhacker Luke: Return to wrestling (2007–present)

 Luke made appearances with Ring of Honor starting with the final two shows in 2007, Rising Above and Final Battle.
 Luke hosted the Luke Williams show for Ring of Honor podcasts where he interviews ROH wrestlers.

 In December 2007, Wickens again appeared on a wrestling program as Bushwhacker Luke.
 Wrestler Eric Young hosted a party on the Christmas-themed episode of Impact, and his family turned out to be the Bushwhackers.

 On 9 January 2008 in Adrian Michigan Luke made his in-ring return after 6 years out of the ring.
 He teamed with Big Chuck Wagon and lost to the BNU in the first round of a tag team titles tournament for Championship International Wrestling.

 On 26 July 2008 in Detroit, Michigan Luke participated in the first ever Honor Rumble where the winner received a future ROH World Title shot.
 He was eliminated by Necro Butcher.

 In September 2013 in Toronto, Ontario, Canada Luke teamed with Odjig Thundercloud and defeated the Royal Guards to capture the Victory Commonwealth Wrestling Tag Team Championships.

 On 23 February 2015, it was announced by WWE that The Bushwhackers would be 2015 inductees into the WWE Hall of Fame.
 On 28 March 2015, they both attended the event to accept their induction.

 In February 2018, the Bushwhackers reunited for one last tour of their native New Zealand.
 On 10 February, Bushwhacker Luke defeated Simon Seven at UCW's Invasion show, in Christchurch as well as defeating James Shaw at IPW's Kiwi as mate show, in Auckland.

 On 11 September 2021, Luke defeated Gangrel at an event honoring the heroes of 9/11 in Ocala, Florida.

-As of 2025, Luke still wrestles at 78.
-On May 24, 2025, he was shown alongside Jimmy Hart in the crowd during Saturday Night's Main Event XXXIX.
+On 24 May 2025, he was shown alongside Jimmy Hart in the crowd during Saturday Night's Main Event XXXIX.

+As of 2026, Luke still wrestles at 79.